 If using a homemade or roll-up pie crust, roll pie crust into pan and crimp sides, and let chill in fridge or freezer at least 1 hour (this is important -- see note**)

-Brush 2 tbsp melted butter in each pie crust.
+Brush 2 tablespoon melted butter in each pie crust.
 Sprinkle ¼ cup of dark brown sugar into each crust and bake for about 15 minutes.
 Set aside.

 Prepare Sweet Potatoes